jenmud/submitSD/README.md

 # SubmitSD

-SubmitSD is a proof of concept server discovery service.
+SubmitSD is a proof of concept service discovery service/service.

 **It is still under development and not feature complete.**